EDA-DM: Enhanced Distribution Alignment for Post-Training Quantization of Diffusion Models: Methodology

 \subsection{Temporal Distribution Alignment Calibration}

-To address the calibration sample level mismatch, we attempt to extract information from the temporal network to guide the calibration samples.
+To address the calibration sample level mismatch, we attempt to extract information from the temporal network to guide the selection of calibration samples.
 Feature map is a mapping of network inputs into the latent space, encompassing the feature and distribution information of input samples~\cite{chen2021image, park2018accelerating}.
 In this work, we utilize the output of the middle stage of the network as a feature map because it contains high-dimensional information of the input samples~\cite{ma2024deepcache}.
 Since the diffusion model runs the network $T$ times in one inference, we obtain feature maps from each time step to form $F={\left \{ F_t \right \} }_{t=1}^T$.
-Based on the set $F$, we propose \emph{\textbf{D}ensity score} $D={\left \{ D_t \right \} }_{t=1}^T$, which effectively quantifies the ability of each time-step input samples to represent the overall samples.
-Furthermore, given that hard samples significantly influence the quantization~\cite{li2023hard}, we introduce \emph{\textbf{V}ariety score} $V={\left \{ V_t \right \} }_{t=1}^T$, which quantifies the diversity of each time step samples.
-The effectiveness of the two scores is demonstrated in Appendix G. For $t_{th}$ time step, the mathematical formulas for $D_t$ and $V_t$ are as follows:
+Based on the set $F$, we propose \emph{\textbf{Density score}} $D={\left \{ D_t \right \} }_{t=1}^T$, which effectively quantifies the ability of each time-step input samples to represent the overall samples.
+Furthermore, given that hard samples significantly influence the quantization~\cite{li2023hard}, we introduce \emph{\textbf{Variety score}} $V={\left \{ V_t \right \} }_{t=1}^T$, which quantifies the diversity of each time-step input samples.
+The effectiveness of the two scores is demonstrated in Sec.~\ref{sec:score}.
+For $t_{th}$ time step, the mathematical formulas for $D_t$ and $V_t$ are as follows:

-where the function $mse\left ( {\cdot} \right )$ calculates the MSE distances, $dist\left ( {\cdot} \right )$ calculates the cosine similarity, and we also conduct the ablation study to demonstrate the effectiveness of the metric in Appendix F. The $\varepsilon$ represents the distance threshold, which is set as a fixed constant for all tasks, and the function $\big | {\cdot} \big |$ counts the number of set elements.
+where the function $mse\left ( {\cdot} \right )$ calculates the MSE distances, $dist\left ( {\cdot} \right )$ calculates the cosine similarity.
+The $\varepsilon$ represents the distance threshold, which is set as a fixed constant for all tasks, and the function $\big | {\cdot} \big |$ counts the number of set elements.
 Namely, $D_t$ represents the density of the feature maps $F$ with respect to $F_t$, while $V_t$ denotes the dissimilarity between $F$ and $F_t$.
 We use the \emph{Min-Max Scaling} to eliminate the effect of the magnitudes, obtaining the effective scores $\hat{D_t}$ and $\hat{V_t}$:

 The sum of the two scores $S_t$ determines the proportion of samples extracted from the $t_{th}$ time step to calibration samples.
-Finally, the \textbf{T}emporal \textbf{D}istribution \textbf{A}lignment \textbf{C}alibration (\textbf{TDAC}) is as follows:
+Finally, the \textit{\textbf{T}emporal \textbf{D}istribution \textbf{A}lignment \textbf{C}alibration} (\textbf{TDAC}) is as follows: